tvl83/DumbAssets/boilerplate.md

 The PIN environment variable is derived from your package.json name.

 1. Open `.env` and `.env.example`
-2. Replace `DUMB_BOILERPLATE_PIN` with your project's PIN variable:
+2. Replace `DUMBASSETS_PIN` with your project's PIN variable:
    - Convert package name to SCREAMING_SNAKE_CASE
    - Example: "my-secure-dashboard" becomes `MY_SECURE_DASHBOARD_PIN`